instead-hub/instead/doc/stead3-en.md

 of personal convenience.

 There is also the possibility to dynamically load parts of the game (with the ability to redefine objects).
-To do this, you you can use the 'gamefile':
+To do this, you can use the 'gamefile':

 ```
 ...